leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 10 ** 2  # exponentiate
 ```

-A successful execution will often output
+A successful execution will often output the result of the computation
+and "print" the final results.

+Notice later some computations will
+produce results with multiple attributes.
+What gets printed in these cases
+can vary widely so you shouldn't assume you'll be able to view "everything".
+Instead you should/will learn to ask what is available!

 ## Python cares about indentation at the front of the line